System environment (Hostname, DNS etc)

 Secure Protocol: StartTLS

-You should replace myvps.com to your own domain name in settings above.
+You should replace myvps.com with your own domain name in settings above.